-No more than two drivers may drive the same car in any single run group, except in the event of a mechanical DNF after the Run Group has begun.
+No more than two drivers may drive the same car in any single run group, except in the event of a mechanical DNF after the Run Group has begun or as permitted by the event chair and chief of timing and scoring.
 If the mechanical failure happens during a race weekend, then the exception will carry over to the next day of competition.